celilygt/CENG445-Phase-4/README.md

 # Cargo-Delivery-and-Tracking-System
-Notification with WebSockets, AJAX requests, Django, UX and visuals
+Web Application with Notification with WebSockets, AJAX requests, Django, UX and visuals